forzakmah/sample/README.md

 ```

 2nd Request:
-The response of the first request contains the place ID of the newly created place, we will use it to create a home gateway 'placeid'
+The response of the first request contains the place ID of the newly created place, we will use it to create a home gateway.
 - Endpoint: {cpf_base_url}/devices
 - Specificator: POST
 - Body: